What Nobody Tells You About Spiritual Organizations

 In many spiritual organizations, there's an official teaching about equality - we're all on the path together, we're all equally valuable, the teacher is just a fellow seeker who happens to be further along.
 And then there's the unofficial reality: some people have more access, more influence, more power than others.
 The inner circle exists, whether or not anyone admits it.

 This gap between official story and lived reality creates a peculiar kind of dissonance.
 You're told everyone is equal while watching some people get treatment that others don't.
 You're told the teacher is just a guide while seeing them make unilateral decisions that affect everyone.
+This connects to something I explored in What Your Guru Forgot to Tell You - the gap between "verify everything" and actually doing it.
+And it points toward something I've come to think of as the only foundation that can't be taken away: your own discernment, not anyone else's.
 You're told the community is about growth while noticing that questioning the organization is subtly discouraged.

 What Actually Works

-After thirty years in organized spirituality — some of it genuinely helpful, some of it genuinely not — here's what I've noticed about communities that seem to work:
+After thirty-two years in organized spirituality - some of it actually helpful, some of it actually not - here's what I've noticed about communities that seem to work:

 They acknowledge what they are.
 The healthy organizations I've seen are honest about being organizations.
 They talk openly about structure, power, decision-making.
 They don't pretend the hierarchy doesn't exist while benefiting from it.
 This transparency doesn't solve all problems, but it makes them discussable.